nicholas-leonard/dp/doc/data.md

 `data` is a torch.Tensor with at least 2 dimensions.

 `axes` is a table defining the order and nature of each dimension of the expanded torch.Tensor.
 It should be the most expanded version of the `data`.
-For example, while an individual image can be represented as a vector, in which case it takes the form of `{'b','f'}`, its expanded axes format could be `{'b', 'h', 'w', 'c'}`.
+For example, while an individual image can be represented as a vector, in which case it takes the form of `{'b','f'}`, its expanded axes format could be `{'b','h','w','c'}`.
 Defaults to the latter.

 `sizes` can be a table, a torch.LongTensor or a torch.LongStorage.
 A table or torch.LongTensor holding the `sizes` of the commensurate dimensions in `axes`.
 This should be supplied if the dimensions of the data is different from the number of elements in `axes`, in which case it will be used to : `data:reshape(sizes)`.
 Defaults to data:size().